Kraftwerk Hirschfelde

 Are there restrooms and cafes?

-Facilities such as restrooms are typically available, but the presence of cafes can vary.
-It’s advisable to check the official website for specific amenities.
+Facilities such as restrooms are typically available on-site, but check the official website for details on dining options.

 What should I wear?